 PUBLICATIONS

-Here's my article in the Straits Times, Singapore’s leading daily newspaper, about the importance of involving youth in AI governance.
-This is essential because Generation Z brings a new set of global values -- such as inclusivity and sustainability -- to conversations about how to ethically regulate AI technologies.
+This 2023 Straits Times column emphasizes the importance of involving youth in AI governance.
+This is essential because Gen-Z brings a new set of global values – such as inclusivity and sustainability – to conversations about how to ethically regulate AI technologies.

 Travel Memoir

-From Scotland to Singapore” on Amazon.
+Purchase From Scotland to Singapore on Amazon.

 Praise for the book